adamfaulkner/adamfaulkner.github.io/binary_formats_are_almost_better_than_json_in_browsers.md

 ### Required String Input

 `JSON.parse` requires a string as input.
-This can be problematic with large inputs, as [some JavaScript implementations cap the length of a string at 512MB (nodejs) or 1GB (Chrome)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/length).
+This can be problematic with large inputs, as [some JavaScript implementations cap the length of a string at 512MB (Node.js) or 1GB (Chrome)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/length).

 ### Limited Type Support & Lack of a Schema
 JSON does not support many types that are important for many types of programs.
 For example, JSON does not have a 64 bit integer type.
 Some implementations will use a 64 bit floating point type for these values, which will silently mangle values greater than or equal to 2 to the 53rd power.
 The workaround for this is typically to represent these values using strings, which can be parsed into a BigInt value, or just kept in a string representation if numeric operations will not be performed on these values.

-Since JSON is schemaless, decoding a JSON message performs no validation on the shape or type of the decoded data.
+Since JSON is schema-less, decoding a JSON message performs no validation on the shape or type of the decoded data.
 If we want these sorts of validations, we must validate messages ourselves when we receive them.

 Many serialization formats, like Protobuf, perform this sort of validation implicitly when deserializing messages.

-#### A Short Annecdote: Broken Ad Campaigns
+#### A Short Anecdote: Broken Ad Campaigns

 At one point in my career, I broke an important client's ad campaign because the company I was at used strings to represent numbers to avoid BigInt issues, and I accidentally added 500 to "500", resulting in a request to fetch the client's 500,500th ad instead of the 1000th ad.
-This was embarassing and cost the company some amount of money.
+This was embarrassing and cost the company some amount of money.

 Nowadays, most people use TypeScript, which can avoid some of these kinds of issues.
 But JSON does nothing to help us here, and indeed actively harms us.
 We have to actually use a library like [zod](https://zod.dev/) to get good end to end protections here.